konflux-ci/release-service-catalog/pipelines/push-to-external-registry/README.md

 | taskGitUrl | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision | The revision in the taskGitUrl repo to be used | No | - |

+## Changes in 4.4.0
+- The apply-mapping task now gets the dataPath parameter instead of releasePlanAdmissionPath

 ## Changes in 4.3.0
 - `enterpriseContractExtraRuleData` added as a pipeline parameter, which is then passed to EC.
 Allows for easier runtime changes to rule data.